CCRAN November 14

 photo

-Bakun Adegbembo, M.Sc.; Director of Operations, Canadian Breast Cancer Network
+Bukun Adegbembo, M.Sc.; Director of Operations, Canadian Breast Cancer Network

 Bukun Adegbembo is the Director of Operations with the Canadian Breast Cancer Network (CBCN).
 As the Director of Operations, Bukun is responsible for the overall operations of CBCN, including financial management, strategic planning, strategic partnerships, and the day-to-day operations of the organization.
 Bukun works in close collaboration with the Health Policy and Advocacy Lead, the Manager of Education, and the Chair of the Board of Directors to ensure that CBCN voices the views and concerns of breast cancer patients through the promotion of information sharing, education, and advocacy activities.